ryyReid/ReidCLI/README.md

-Nyx swaps the assistant's system prompt to a redteam/offensive-security persona for authorized penetration testing, CTF competitions, and security research — recon, exploit development, payload construction, privilege escalation, C2 usage, and report writing, described directly rather than with vague hedging.
+Nyx swaps the assistant's system prompt to a redteam/offensive-security persona for authorized penetration testing, CTF competitions, and security research â€” recon, exploit development, payload construction, privilege escalation, C2 usage, and report writing, described directly rather than with vague hedging.
 It still pushes back on requests with no stated engagement scope, or mass-scale/destructive/indiscriminate techniques.

-Nyx **only changes the system prompt.** Tool access and policy gating are completely unaffected — the `ToolRegistry`/`PolicyEngine`, not the prompt, is the actual safety boundary (the same design used by DeepReid's role prompts).
+Nyx **only changes the system prompt.** Tool access and policy gating are completely unaffected â€” the `ToolRegistry`/`PolicyEngine`, not the prompt, is the actual safety boundary (the same design used by DeepReid's role prompts).

 Turn it on three ways: